Ideas-on-Stage/ideasonstage.com/content/services/public-speaking-coaching/_index.en.md

 +++

 ## Tailored to address each individual’s strengths and areas for improvement.

-Our coaching service is made to measure.
-Whether you are a senior executive set to present a high-stakes strategy, an organizer looking to have a group of speakers coached for a business event or a start-up founder who’s been invited to present at a high-profile tech event, our goal is the same: to make you succeed.

 We choose the most appropriate coach for each speaker, and prepare a made-to-measure program based on our ACE Speaker Coaching approach, providing each speaker with three key benefits: